zerkz/mcp/README.md

 The Salesforce DX MCP Server is a specialized Model Context Protocol (MCP) implementation designed to facilitate seamless interaction between large language models (LLMs) and Salesforce orgs.
 This MCP server provides a robust set of tools and capabilities that enable LLMs to read, manage, and operate Salesforce resources securely.

+> [!NOTE]
-**NOTE**: _Salesforce DX MCP Server is a pilot or beta service that is subject to the Beta Services Terms at [Agreements - Salesforce.com](https://www.salesforce.com/company/legal/) or a written Unified Pilot Agreement if executed by Customer, and applicable terms in the [Product Terms Directory](https://ptd.salesforce.com/).
+> _Salesforce DX MCP Server is a pilot or beta service that is subject to the Beta Services Terms at [Agreements - Salesforce.com](https://www.salesforce.com/company/legal/) or a written Unified Pilot Agreement if executed by Customer, and applicable terms in the [Product Terms Directory](https://ptd.salesforce.com/).
 Use of this pilot or beta service is at the Customer's sole discretion._

 ## Configure the DX MCP Server

-Configure the Salesforce DX MCP Server by passing flags to the `args` option.
-Surround the flag name and its value each in double quotes, and separate all flags and values with commas.
-Some flags are Boolean and don't take a value.

-This example shows three flags that take a string value (`--orgs`, `--toolsets`, and `--tools`) and one Boolean flag (`--allow-non-ga-tools`):
+Configure the Salesforce DX MCP Server for your MCP client by updating its associated MCP-related JSON file; each client is slightly different, so check your client documentation for details.

+Here's an example for VS Code with Copilot:

 ```
      "servers": {